foss4g-europe/2025-foss4g-europe.github.io/content/registration/travel-grant.md

 the conference.

-**Please note!** Receivers of travel grants need to arrange necessary visas and other documents needed to enter Estonia to attend the conference themselves.
+**Please note!** Receivers of travel grants need to arrange necessary visas and other documents needed to enter Bosnia and Herzegovina to attend the conference themselves.
 You can get more information on visas from the
 **{{<
     extlink href="https://www.mvp.gov.ba/konzularne_informacije/vize/default.aspx"